ivan-man/rabbitManager/README.md

-# rabbitMQ Manager
+# Simple interaction with  inrabbitMQ
-Simple facade of RabbitMq.Client.
+Wrapper over the RabbitMq.Client.